SecureApiGateway/securebanking-openbanking-uk-fidc-initializer/README.md

 This will build an executable called `initialize`

+NOTE: With the recent split of the config from the initializer code to [fr-platform-config](https://github.com/SecureApiGateway/fr-platform-config) the build command in the make file will pull a version of the repo, the version is defined in the makefile variables, so that it is possible to make changes to the master branch for testing without breaking anything.
+The SHA will need updating once changes have been made and are tested, in both the [makefile](https://github.com/SecureApiGateway/securebanking-openbanking-uk-fidc-initializer/blob/master/Makefile) and the [github action](https://github.com/SecureApiGateway/securebanking-openbanking-uk-fidc-initializer/blob/master/.github/workflows/pr.yml)

 ### Build a docker image

 A Dockerfile is provided that will build a docker image based on the popular Alpine linux image.
 This can then be deployed into your SBAT environment as a Job and used to initialize your ForgeRock platform instance.